-REALTOR^{} participation in the delivery of RPAC disbursements is essential to the proper function of RPAC.
+REALTOR participation in the delivery of RPAC disbursements is essential to the proper function of RPAC.
 All checks approved by the Board of Trustees shall be delivered by an RPAC Trustee or their designee.
-All disbursement checks should be delivered within fifteen (15) days of issuance.
+All disbursement checks should be delivered within ten (10) days of issuance.
 If for any reason a disbursement check cannot be delivered within this time frame, the member responsible for delivery shall notify the Governmental Affairs Director immediately.
-In certain circumstances, with approval of the chair, checks may be delivered by the Governmental Affairs Director or a staff designee, and/or Tennessee REALTORS^{} lobbyists.
+Checks may be delivered by the Governmental Affairs Director or a staff designee, and/or Tennessee REALTORS lobbyists.